mconf/mconf-aggr/README.md

 ### Running test suites

-You can run multiple test modules, known as _test suite_, through the `test_suites.py` script.
+You can also run multiple test modules, known as _test suite_, through the `tests.py` script.
 Test suites are intended to group together tests that are related to each other, for instance, by functionality.

-In order to create a new test suite, add the test suite name and a list of existing modules (from `tests/`) in the `test_suites` field of `config_tests.json`.
+In order to create a new test suite, add the test suite name and a list of existing modules (from `tests/`) in the `test_suites` field of `config/tests.json`.

-For example, to run the test suite _aggregator_, do (from `tests/` directory):
+For example, to run the test suite _aggregator_, do:

 ```
-$ python test_suites.py aggregator
+$ python tests.py aggregator
 ```

 ### Running all tests

+To run all tests, you also have two approaches:

-The recommended way to run all test files in `tests/` is by calling `test_suites.py` with no arguments:
+* The recommended way to run all test files in `tests/` is by calling the `tests.py` script with no arguments:

 ```
-$ python test_suites.py
+$ python tests.py
 ```

-As said in [Setup.py](#setup.py), you can also run all tests in the `tests/` directory by running:
+* Alternatively, as said in [Setup.py](#setup.py), you can also run all tests in the `tests/` directory by running:

 ```